anoukperq/reuseable_snippets/onepager met propositie.md

 * Automate all file handling by selecting and implementing a translation workflow platform;
 * Eliminate waste by optimizing the entire workflow, taking content creation into account;
 * Build self-organizing translation teams that will allow you to cut the middle man and increase speed, quality and reduce costs;
 * Implement translation software that allows translators to boost their productivity.
+This leads to a dramatic drop in speed and - if you hire them yourself, cost reduction.

 ## What will this bring you?